games647/FlexibleLogin/README.md

                 openArg="{"
             }
         }
-        # Is password recovery using an email allowed
+        # Is password recovery using an mail allowed
         enabled=false
         # Mail server
         host="smtp.gmail.com"
-        # Password for the account you want to the email from
+        # Password for the account you want to the mail from
         password=""
         # SMTP Port for outgoing messages
         port=465
-        # Displays as sender in the email client
+        # Displays as sender in the mail client
         senderName="Your Minecraft server name"
         # Email subject/title
         subjectTemplate {